mellinoe/veldrid-docs/articles/implementation/opengl.md

 * The "Delete Context" delegate, used to delete an OpenGL context.
 * The "SwapBuffers" delegate, used to swap the applications backbuffer.
 * The "SetSyncToVerticalBlank" delegate, used to control Vsync behavior.
+* The "SetSwapchainFramebuffer" delegate, used to set the main Swapchain Framebuffer.

 These functions are platform-specific, and different operating systems vary in how they implement these functions.
 As such, it is difficult to write portable logic which satisfies all of these pieces of information.
 The Veldrid.StartupUtilities library includes functionality to obtain this information portably, using SDL2.